jleahred/jle_cpp_tk/README.md

     - I don't like undefined behaviour
     - I don't like crashes due to programming mistakes
     - C++ is a dangerous language.
 It's easy to have crashes, I want a library protecting and helping the programmer.
+    - Reactive programming
+    - If we have a fail processing a message, usually is better to inform about it and continue with next one.
 - KISS and YAGNI
-    - Easy to use API (the implmentation could be complex)
+    - Easy to use API (the implementation could be complex)
     - I will introduce features as soon I will require
-    - No thousands of options, better few options easy to use and less verbose
+    - No thousands of options, better few options, easy to use and less verbose
-- Avoid write only code using this library.
+- Make dificult to write only code using this library.
 The code using this library...
     - could not be simple to write
     - has to be easy to read
 - Small